Context is what lets our brains make sense of the world. Without it, life is a parade of meaningless noise.

 Mounting board

-You’ll also need a thicker material to mount the paper to.
-We like these pre-cut mat board sheets that come in a range of sizes, but you can also buy larger pieces of mat board and cut them down to size.
+You’ll need a thicker material to mount the paper to.
+We like these pre-cut mat board sheets that come in a range of standard sizes.
+You can buy larger pieces of mat board and cut them down to the size you need.
 Foam-board tends to crumple at the edges when cutting, and poster-board is too flimsy for most uses.

-Professional printing: Aside from printing and mounting your exhibit labels yourself, there are a myriad of professional printing options.
-You could print stickers, plastic or metal placards, screen print onto fabric or glass, create Coroplast signs, dry-transfer labels, vinyl banners, and other large-format products.
+Professional printing: There are a myriad of professional printing options.
+You could print stickers.
+Manufacture plastic or metal placards.
+You could screen print onto fabric or glass.
+Or create Coroplast signs, dry-transfer labels, vinyl banners, and other large-format products.

 With your label and mat board cut out, it’s time to choose a glue to adhere the label to the mat board.
 We recommend a spray glue for even coating and ease of application, like Super 77 Low VOC Spray Adhesive.

-2. Align the edges of the label with the edges of the mat board, and press down firmly from one end to the other.
+Align the edges of the label with the edges of the mat board.
+Press down firmly from one end to the other.

-3. Continue pressing (perhaps with the weight of a book) for the bond time specified on the glue packaging, until the label is securely attached.
+Continue pressing (perhaps with the weight of a book) for the bond time specified on the glue packaging.
 Super 77 can bond in just 15 to 30 seconds.

 Now that you have your label printed and adhered to mat board, it’s time to attach it to the wall.